What is CEP?

-How do I know if the CEP is right for me?To put it simply, if you have an autoimmune and/or neurological disorder, you are good candidate for the CEP.
-But to confirm this, taking a genetic test and having an interview would confirm this suspicion.
-To give you an idea of how many are- of all the people I have ever tested- the tests all came back positive.
+How do I know if the CEP protocol is right for me?To put it simply, if you have an autoimmune and/or neurological disorder, you are good candidate for the CEP protocol.
+Taking a genetic test and having an interview would confirm this suspicion.
+To give you an idea of how many are good candidates; of all the people I have ever tested every single one came back positive.
 No negative tests.
-However, you must remember that I do not test those who I do not suspect and I also only work with those with Autoimmune and Nueurological Disorders.
+However, you must remember that I do not test those who I do not suspect.
+I also only work with those with Autoimmune and Neurological Disorders.

 Can you use the genomic test from 23 and Me to see if I have these genomics?No, unfortunately companies such as this and other similar ones do not test for the genes I am specifically looking at.
 I am looking at specific genes that tell me how the innate immune system (the one we are born with) react to its environment and specific foods and will help me narrow down the cause of your health issues.
 We have tried to get the information off these types of tests in the past and failed- it was not available from the results.